Topological Hopf algebras and their Hopf-cyclic cohomology: From Hopf-cyclic to Lie cyclic

-\ni In this section we compute the Hopf cyclic cohomology of topological Lie-Hopf algebras.
-To this end, we consider in the first subsection the coalgebra Hochschild cohomology of $\Fc^\infty(G)$, which appears in the $E_1$-page of a spectral sequence computing the Hopf-cyclic cohomology of the topological Lie-Hopf algebra $\Fc^\infty(G_2)\tacl U(\Fg_1)$ associated to a matched pair $(G_1,G_2)$ of Lie groups.
+\ni In this section we identify the Hopf-cyclic cohomology of the Hopf algebra $\Fc^\infty(G_2)\tacl U(\Fg_1)$, associated to a matched pair $(G_1,G_2)$ of Lie groups, with the cyclic cohomology of the Lie algebra $\Fg_1 \bowtie \Fg_2$, associated to the (matched) pair of Lie algebras $(\Fg_1,\Fg_2)$ of the Lie groups $(G_1,G_2)$.
+To this end, we consider in the first subsection the coalgebra Hochschild cohomology of $\Fc^\infty(G)$, which appears in the $E_1$-page of a spectral sequence computing the Hopf-cyclic cohomology of $\Fc^\infty(G_2)\tacl U(\Fg_1)$.